Philip Pope: Education

+He was born on August 11, 1956.

 He was educated at Downside School and New College, Oxford.

 Performer

 Pope appeared in the Oxford Revue in Edinburgh Festival Fringe in 1978 and 1979, both with Angus Deayton.
+He performed in the BBC Radio 4 comedy series Radio Active (1980–1987), alongside Helen Atkinson-Wood, Angus Deayton, Geoffrey Perkins and Michael Fenton Stevens, which later led to the television series KYTV.
+Fenton Stevens is credited with telling the joke (written by Perkins) about Ringo Starr not being the best drummer in the Beatles, frequently misattributed to John Lennon or Jasper Carrott.
+It was broadcast on Radio Active on 15 September 1981.
+Though Beatles biographer Mark Lewisohn initially claimed that it was Pope who said the line, Fenton Stevens later clarified that it was actually him.
+He also told Beatles fan Andrew Dixon that the cast initially thought it was a real joke that the Fab Four had told themselves.

-He performed in the BBC radio comedy series Radio Active (1980–87) and has also starred in a number of television comedy series, including Who Dares Wins (1983–88), Chelmsford 123 (1988–90), Round the Bend (1989–91) and KYTV (1989–93).
+He has also starred in a number of television comedy series, including Who Dares Wins (1983–1988), Chelmsford 123 (1988–1990), Round the Bend (1989–1991) and KYTV (1989–1993).
 He made guest appearances in Blackadder as the painter Leonardo Acropolis and Horatio Nelson, and in Shelley as pop star Hobo.
 Pope also appeared as Tony Angelino, the singing dustman, in the Only Fools and Horses episode "Stage Fright", in 1991.

 Pope toured the UK as a member of the cast of The Hitchhiker's Guide to the Galaxy Radio Series Live, for which he was also musical director.
 Pope portrayed several minor parts in the original radio series, as well as the subsequent adaptations of the later novels.

 Pope appeared in the radio series Old Harry's Game (1995–2009), and he has performed as a singer with the Thame Chamber Choir.